How to buy AMD (AMD) shares from Singapore

 As a global semiconductor company, AMD produces x86 microprocessors (CPUs), accelerated processing units (APUs), discrete graphics processing units (GPUs), semi-custom System-on-Chip (SoC) products and chipsets for the personal computer (PC), gaming, and data centre markets.

-Subsidiaries of AMD include Advanced Micro Ltd., AMD Corporation, AMD Malaysia LLC, AMD (EMEA) LTD. AMD Far East Ltd., AMD International Sales & Service, Ltd. and AMD Latin America Ltd., which are all based in the US.
+Subsidiaries of AMD include Advanced Micro Ltd., AMD Corporation, AMD Malaysia LLC, and AMD (EMEA) LTD. AMD Far East Ltd., AMD International Sales & Service, Ltd., and AMD Latin America Ltd., which are all based in the US.
 AMD also has more than 30 other international subsidiaries.

 Where to buy AMD shares